 We have lots of clay and playdough ideas for kids, including more than one excellent playdough recipe, playdough play ideas, an edible playdough recipe, ideas for using clay with kids, and recipes for other doughs.

 - Most kids love to squeeze and squish playdough between their fingers

 - They like to roll it into snakes and balls

 - Poke it with tools or add decorations

 - Mold it into various shapes and sculptures

 The same is true with clays and with other doughs such as salt dough, air dry clay, and bread dough.
 You really can’t go wrong with a dough-based activity!

-Here are over 30 ways for kids to model, craft, and explore with playdough, clay, and other doughs.
+Here’s a video showing Playdough Play Ideas in action!
+And keep scrolling for over 30 ways for kids to model, craft, and explore with playdough, clay, and other doughs.

 Playdough Ideas for Kids